 Cylinder position detection sensors for C-shaped and T-shaped slots

 Cylinders often feature C-shaped or T-shaped slots in the extrusion of the cylinder body.
-Many sensor housings have the same outer profile, and cylinder sensors can be either dropped into the slot from above and secured with screws, or slid in from the end of the cylinder body, provided there is no end plate.
+Many sensor housings have the same outer profile and the magnetic cylinder position sensor can be either dropped into the slot from above and secured with screws, or slid in from the end of the cylinder body, provided there is no end plate.
 For round oil cylinders or tie-rod cylinders, additional brackets can be provided that allow the use of C-shaped or T-shaped slot sensors.
 This allows end users and OEMs to use the universality of the sensors to meet the needs of many applications and reduce the number of sensor components and stock.

 18mm Sensor Brackets: Your Go-To Mounting SolutionOctober 19, 2023In the world of sensors and precision equipment, the importance of secure and stable mounting solutions cannot be overstated.
 18mm sensor brackets have emerged as the go-to choice for professionals ac...view

 Five Major Applications of Magnetic SensorsMarch 31, 2023Magnetic sensors are devices that convert various magnetic fields and their changes into electrical signals.
 We can manually set up permanent magnets and use their generated magnetic field as a carrie...view